 There’s also a special trick for doing this: the customer persona.
 It’s a simple description of your ideal user.
 After creating your customer persona, you should interview the real people who fit the bill.
 What if they don’t need your solution?
 What if it doesn’t solve their problem?
 Knowing that from the start will help you adjust your idea and make it an effective solution.

 Reason #6: Unclear or Unequal Expectations Cause Software Project Failure

 Sometimes the team was introduced to a software development project from the wrong perspective or with unrealistic expectations.
 For example, there may be unrealistic timelines, misunderstandings about responsibilities and deliverables, and a lack of agreement about how to deal with potential changes.
 Setting and maintaining clear and equal expectations is a critical success factor.

 Setting real requirements is crucial when utilizing an agile approach.
-Requirements defined at the top level may be redefined in real time without a change in control process, may easily instigate “scope creep.”
+Requirements defined at the top level may be redefined in real-time without a change in the control process, and may easily instigate “scope creep.”

 Everything needs to be written down.
 Verbal agreements are not traceable and may lead to extensive rework and the dissatisfaction of all parties.

 Solution: Improve Communication and Control Expectations